doubleA125/doubleA125/README.md

 🚀I'm a passionate Programming Diploma Student with a keen interest in software development and technology.
 I enjoy exploring new programming languages, frameworks, and tools to create innovative solutions.
 Currently, I'm focused on enhancing my skills in both frontend and backend development.

 <h2>my last projects</h2>
-✅calorie tracker
+✅calorie tracker<br>
-✅minecraft-clone python project
+✅minecraft-clone python project<br>
-✅two portoflios
+✅two portoflios<br>
-✅smplifing a about 86k lines of code for a company to about 40k with adding new properties
+✅smplifing a about 86k lines of code for a company to about 40k with adding new properties<br>
 <h1>errors from github and good things</h1>
-✅i want a community of python for a question
+✅i want a community of python for a question<br>
 ❌github error for with my projects so when i was updating my portoflio i but this small project about clicker but i does not love this clicker project

 ![github1](https://github.com/doubleA125/doubleA125/assets/171048131/cbc36572-ce3a-40eb-b4a6-36e13f5cd6b1)